Xuyen21/Programming_semester_2/README.md

 ## Version control using git

 Changes are versioned with git and each new feature is introduced through a GitHub pull request.

+## Known issues

+When switching tabs or filters before the chart is properly loaded, it is possible to run into a state, where an empty chart has been cached.
+In this case, please delete the content of the `.cache` folder and restart the dashboard.